ulzha/spive/docs/README.md

 - Serializability of [event handler](API.md#Event_handlers) code to transfer it to distributed workers is not required — on the contrary, the application code (image, resp. jar) is deployed and executed as-built, usually on a set of virtual machine instances.
 - Control of per-instance in-memory state using the native constructs of the programming language is facilitated, avoiding superfluous indirection.
 - Event handling logic is designed to be single threaded: among simplicity benefits, it should be particularly noted that stacktraces in case of errors tend to be informative and pointing to the relevant places in business logic.
 Meanwhile, the necessary parallelism for maintaining acceptable performance is achieved via partitioning of streams, resp. by sharding of processes into multiple instances.
-- Complementing synchronous event handling, the framework embraces [workloads](API.md#Workloads) that run concurrently with event handlers.
+- Complementing synchronous event handling, Spīve sports [workloads](API.md#Workloads) that run concurrently with event handlers.
 Workloads are perfectly suitable for serving requests off the in-memory state with low latency and high availability, among other things.

 Spīve ultimately provides safeguards so that out-of-order events are never observed by the business logic, which is of great help to easily reason about the correctness of application behavior.
 This needs to be reconciled with the real world circumstances where information may happen to arrive out-of-order though.
 Instead of exposing late arrival of events as a complicating condition in business logic, Spīve chooses to primarily address this problem through first class versioning of streams, resp. processes, along with convenience automation and orchestration to migrate the world (the dependency graph downstream of the corrupt stream, and their hitherto created side effects) to a corrected version of the event order.
 (Cf. n-temporal models, backdating.)
 This comes with recomputation costs that may be formidable yet feasible, a tradeoff for overall productivity gain.